NuGet/docs.microsoft.com-nuget/docs/quickstart/install-and-use-a-package-in-visual-studio.md

   You can install the 2022 Community edition for free from [visualstudio.microsoft.com](https://visualstudio.microsoft.com/), or use the Professional or Enterprise edition.

-## Create a WPF project
+## Create a project

-You can install a NuGet package in any .NET project, if that package supports the same target framework as the project.
+You can install a NuGet package into any .NET project if that package supports the same target framework as the project.
+However, for this quickstart you'll create a Windows Presentation Foundation (WPF) app project.

-For this quickstart, create a WPF app project:
+To create a WPF app project, follow these steps:

 1. In Visual Studio, select **File** > **New** > **Project**.

-1. Enter *.NET* in the search box, select **WPF App (.NET Framework)** for C#, and then select **Next**.
+1. In the **Create a new project** window, enter *WPF* in the search box and select **C#** and **Windows** in the dropdown lists.
+In the resulting list of project templates, select **WPF Application**, and then select **Next**.

 1. In the **Configure your new project** window, optionally update the **Project name** and the **Solution name**.
 Accept the default value for **Framework**, and then select **Create**.